-Factors that increase your risk of heart disease and stroke — including high blood pressure, high cholesterol and smoking — also raise your vascular dementia risk.
-Controlling these factors can help lower your chances of developing vascular dementia.
+Factors that increase your risk of heart disease and stroke — including diabetes, high blood pressure, high cholesterol and smoking — also raise your vascular dementia risk.
+Controlling these factors may help lower your chances of developing vascular dementia.

 Vascular dementia symptoms vary, depending on the part of your brain where blood flow is impaired.
-Symptoms often overlap with those of other types of dementia, especially Alzheimer's disease.
+Symptoms often overlap with those of other types of dementia, especially Alzheimer's disease dementia.

 - Trouble paying attention and concentrating